ACCESS-NRI/mkdocs_include_stubs_plugin/README.md

     replacing undersores with spaces.
     For example, a `stubs_parent_url` set to `custom/navigation/configuration_stubs` becomes `Custom/Navigation/Configuration stubs`, placing the configuration stubs inside the `Configuration stubs` subsection, within the `Navigation` navigation section, under the top-level `Custom` Section.

+## MkDocs wrapper
+This plugin also installs a `mkdocs` wrapper executable

 ## Lincense
 Apache Software License 2.0